 Where do you see yourself spending the most time in Da Nang?

-1| I need serious beach time, and a solid expat bar scene
+1| I need serious beach time, and a solid expat scene.

-2| I like to be in the heart of the local culture, and the city vibes
+2| I like to be in the heart of the local culture, and city vibes

-3| like a healthy dose of both
+3| I like a healthy dose of both.

 If you check AirBnB only it may seem that hotel rooms are all there is to offer.
-But really, there are many apartments available starting as low as are $300/mo for a studio in the city, and rising from there.
+But really, there are many apartments available starting as low as are $300 USD/mo for a studio in the city, and rising from there.

 We were able to find a quality Da Nang apartment within 3 days of arriving.

 HERE'S HOW WE DID IT:

 Day 1: Check into $10/night hotel.
 Start searching for Da Nang apartments online.

 We used Facebook groups to get an idea of what was available.
 We connected with a few different landlords and arranged to visit the apartments the next day.